By/ Last Modified On January 15, 2023

 How to make gluten free chocolate pudding

-- In a small saucepan, combine sugar and cornstarch.
+- In a small saucepan, combine sugar, cornstarch, and cocoa.

 - Add cold milk and stir until smooth.
 Cook over medium heat until mixture comes to a boil, stirring constantly.